sunnery7/the-gateway-people/content/posts/ive-faced-health-challenges-that-made-me-think-i-would-not-live-long-prof-asiwaju-category-interview.md

 ---
-title: "I've faced health challenges that made me think I would not live long - Prof. Asiwaju Category: Interview"
+title: I've faced health challenges that made me think I would not live long - Prof. Asiwaju
 headline: He was not born with greatnes!.
 But he attained greatness through dint of hardwork. persevarance, prayer and dogedness, climaxing his academic height with his appointment as professor at 31.